-We understand that there is a close relationship between emotions and behaviour.
-At ST JOHN AND ST JAMES' we conceptualise behaviour as a form of communication and acknowledge that this is particularly relevant for children, as they can find it difficult to communicate their emotions with adults.
+We understand that there is a direct link between emotions and behaviour.
+At St John and St James' we conceptualise behaviour as a form of communication and acknowledge that this is particularly relevant for children, as they can find it difficult to communicate their emotions with adults.
 We are therefore committed to understanding what our pupils are communicating with us through their behaviour and to offering support in response to this.
+We support them through the use of visuals in order for them to communicate where using words may be difficult.
+They are then provided with a reflection sheet which provides the children with an opportunity to discuss how they may learn from their behaviour.

-Policy written: January 2020
+Policy written: June 2023

 Amended/Updated:

 Adopted by CGB:

-Review date January 2023
+Review date June 2026